la2050/archive/_projects/2016/3-d-space-teaches-3-d-image-creation-from-analog-photography-to-digital-virtual-reality.md

   filmmaking to immersive virtual reality.
 project_is_collaboration: 'No'
 project_collaborators: none
-project_areas: '["Central LA","San Fernando Valley"]'
+project_areas:
+  - Central LA
+  - San Fernando Valley
 project_measure: >-
   Our goals for this program are: